Converting 5.5 Liters to Cubic Inches: A full breakdown

 Precision and Significant Figures:

 It’s important to consider significant figures when performing calculations.
 The number 5.5 liters has two significant figures.
 Our conversion factor, 16.387, has five significant figures (derived from the exact conversion 2.54 cm/inch).
-To maintain consistency, we should round our final answer to two significant figures, giving us 340 in³.
-However, providing a more precise answer (336.10 in³) is often preferable for clarity, provided the context warrants such precision.
+That said, to maintain consistency, we should round our final answer to two significant figures, giving us 340 in³.
+Even so, providing a more precise answer (336.10 in³) is often preferable for clarity, provided the context warrants such precision.

 Practical Applications: